-The end result?
-I like this recipe better than Panera’s potato soup.
-It’s just as delicious, better for you, and at less that $2.50 per serving, it’s a serious money saver compared to eating out too.
+Further, at less than $2.50 per serving, it’s a serious money saver compared to eating out too.

 - Cauliflower.
-SURPRISE!
-Or is it?
-At this point, adding raw cauliflower to vegetable soups to make them thick and creamy without changing their taste or adding unnecessary fat has become a signature move (see: Instant Pot Carrot Soup; Instant Pot Broccoli Cheese Soup; Vegan Pumpkin Soup).
-It’s so effective; you’ll want to make it your go-to soup strategy too.
+Adding raw cauliflower to vegetable soups to make them thick and creamy without changing their taste or adding unnecessary fat has become a signature move of mine (see: Instant Pot Carrot Soup and Vegan Potato Soup).
+It’s the best ingredient to thicken soup AND add nutrition.
+You won’t notice it.

 - Greek Yogurt.
-Another secret to making this soup rich and creamy without heavy cream or cream cheese.
-Greek yogurt is high in protein too.
+Instead of making this an Instant Pot potato soup with cream cheese, I used Greek yogurt.
+It makes this soup rich and creamy without heavy cream, and Greek yogurt is high in protein, calcium, and low calorie too.

 - Cheese.
-Sharp cheddar + Parmesan make up the dynamic Instant Pot potato soup duo.
-Since these are fully flavored, you can use less, making this soup lighter (and less expensive), without losing a speck of flavor.
+Sharp cheddar and Parmesan make up the dynamic potato soup duo.
+Since these are fully flavored, you can use less, making this soup lighter, without losing a speck of flavor.

 - Onion + Garlic.
 A must-have for soup flavor complexity.
 I love that they sauté right in the Instant Pot.